dgelessus/NAGUS/docs/uru/game_server.rst

      but handles it if received.
      MOSS and DIRTSAND ignore this field and never set it.
      Unclear if Cyan's server software does anything with it.

+   Wraps a ``plMessage`` to be sent between clients.
+   The stream data contains the serialized ``plMessage`` in the format produced by ``hsResMgr::WriteCreatable`` and understood by ``hsResMgr::ReadCreatable``.

+   If the contained ``plMessage`` is an instance of ``plLoadCloneMsg``, then the wrapper message must have the class :cpp:class:`plNetMsgLoadClone` instead.

+   When the client sends (locally) a ``plMessage`` that has the ``kNetPropagate`` flag set, it wraps the ``plMessage`` in a :cpp:class:`plNetMsgGameMessage` (or one of its subclasses) and sends it to the game server.
+   Afterwards,
+   the ``plMessage`` is also sent locally on the client side if it has the ``kLocalPropagate`` flag set
+   (which is the case by default).

+   When the server receives this message, by default it forwards it to all other clients in the same age instance.

+   If the message has the :cpp:enumerator:`~plNetMessage::BitVectorFlags::kEchoBackToSender` flag set, it's also repeated back to the sender.
+   MOSS doesn't support this flag.
+   DIRTSAND ignores it for :cpp:class:`plNetMsgGameMessageDirected` messages.

+   If the message has the :cpp:enumerator:`~plNetMessage::BitVectorFlags::kRouteToAllPlayers` flag set, it's forwarded to *all* clients on the entire shard, even ones in other age instances.
+   MOSS doesn't support this flag.
+   DIRTSAND only allows it if the sender's account has the :cpp:var:`kAccountRoleAdmin` flag set and the message class is exactly :cpp:class:`plNetMsgGameMessage`.

+   DIRTSAND by default blocks forwarding of certain ``plMessage``\s that cannot occur during normal gameplay and should only be used by CCRs and developers.
+   Such messages are silently dropped and not forwarded to anyone, unless the sender's account has the :cpp:var:`kAccountRoleAdmin` flag set, which allows bypassing this check.

+   The server forwards the message completely unmodified, with the following exceptions:

+   * If the message has the :cpp:enumerator:`~BitVectorFlags::kHasTimeSent` flag set (which is always the case in practice),
+     MOSS updates the time sent to the current time when forwarding the message.
+     DIRTSAND leaves it untouched and keeps the time sent that was originally set by the sending client.
+     (TODO What does Cyan's server software do?)
+     This difference shouldn't be noticeable in practice.
+   * DIRTSAND sets the ``kNetNonLocal`` flag on the wrapped ``plMessage`` before forwarding it (unless the wrapper message is a :cpp:class:`plNetMsgLoadClone` --- but that might just be a bug).
+     MOSS never sets this flag
+     and that apparently has no negative effect on gameplay.
+     (TODO What does Cyan's server software do?)

 :cpp:class:`plNetMsgGameMessageDirected`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^